SuneshSundarasami/Multilabel-Toxicity-Detection-Using-Classical-RNN-and-Transformer-Architectures/README.md

   Fine-tunes and benchmarks BERT, RoBERTa, and similar transformer models on the toxic comment dataset, tracking validation metrics and class-wise performance.

 - **finetuning-gpt-1-full-training.ipynb**
-  Shows end-to-end fine-tuning of a GPT-style language model for multi-label toxicity detection, including data formatting and evaluation.
+  Shows end-to-end fine-tuning of a GPT-1 language model for multi-label toxicity classification task, including data formatting and evaluation.

 - **finetuning-flant5-base.ipynb**
-  Demonstrates fine-tuning of FLAN-T5 for the same task, with tips for prompt engineering and sequence-to-sequence approaches.
+  Demonstrates fine-tuning of FLAN-T5 for the multi-label toxicity classification task and evaluation of the same.

+- **flan-t5-base-prompting.ipynb**
+  Using specialized few-shot prompts on a FLan-T5-Base model to perform inference on the test dataset and evaluation of the same.

+- **flan_t5_xl_prompting.ipynb**
+  Using specialized few-shot prompts on a FLan-T5-XL model to perform inference on the test dataset and evaluation of the same.

 - **GPT_Transformer_Toxic_Classifier.ipynb**
-  Specialized experiments with GPT-based architectures for toxicity classification, including model adaptation and results.
+  Specialized experiments with GPT-2 based architectures for toxicity classification, including model adaptation and results.

 - **Comment_generator.ipynb**
   Utility notebook for generating synthetic, adversarial, or “hard” toxic comments to augment the training set.